1033 Jordan Valley earthquake: Tectonic setting

 In the past 2,000 years of human history, documented earthquakes have been associated with the 1,100 km long Dead Sea Transform Fault System, a left-lateral transform boundary.
-Since the early Miocene, the fault system has accounted for between 110 km and 70–80 km of left-lateral displacement between the African and Arabian Plates.
-While left-lateral strike-slip is dominant, the fault also display features of normal and thrust faulting.
+Since the early Miocene, the fault system has accounted for between 110 km and 70–80 km of left-lateral displacement between the African and Arabian plates.
+While left-lateral strike-slip is dominant, the fault also displays features of normal and thrust faulting.
 The fault displays varying slip rates across its segments, 2–10 mm per year.
 The Jordan Valley fault forms part of the larger system of faults that is collectively known as the Dead Sea Transform.
 This segment is 110 km long and trends north–south; beginning at the Dead Sea and terminating at the Sea of Galilee.

 Earthquake

 The earthquake is thought to have ruptured the entire Jordan Valley Fault segment, based on reports of heavy damage reported from the Dead Sea to the Sea of Galilee.
 The historical record also showed that the pattern of damage was similar to another earthquake in AD 749.
 Both the 749 AD and 1033 AD earthquakes ruptured the Jordan Valley Faults with magnitudes exceeding 7.0.
 Earlier earthquakes in 31 BC and 363 AD are thought to have been caused by the same segment rupturing.
 Paleoseismological studies near Jericho and the Sea of Galilee revealed evidence of surface ruptures.
 Evident in the sedimentary layers are also signs of disturbed sediments thought to be caused by the earthquake.